What Are Terpenes?

 Limonene is a cyclic carbohydrate found in many fruits commonly used for flavoring, cosmetics, anti-fungal applications, weight-loss, and cleaning purposes.
-It’s aroma is quite citrusy.
-It can quickly pass through the blood-brain barrier (a really important membrane that separates circulating blood from extracellular fluid in our brain) and causes an increase in systolic pressure as well as an acuity in attention, focus, and libido.
+Its aroma is quite citrusy.
+It can quickly pass through the blood-brain barrier (a really important membrane that separates circulating blood from extracellular fluid in our brain) and causes a possible increase in systolic pressure as well as an acuity in attention, focus, and libido.

-Limonene has exhibited some powerful muscle-relaxant and anxiolytic effects as well as antidepressant effects due to a rise in synaptic levels of serotonin and dopamine.
+Limonene has exhibited muscle-relaxant and anxiolytic effects as well as antidepressant effects due to a rise in synaptic levels of serotonin and dopamine.

-In addition to this, this citrusy terpene has been recommended for anti-carcinogenic treatment given the ability to promote apoptosis (cell death) of cancer cells.
+In addition to this, this citrusy terpene has been recommended for anti-carcinogenic treatment due to the potential to promote apoptosis (cell death) of cancer cells.
 Most notably, Limoneno was just recently patented, which helps significantly against gastroesophageal reflux.
 A common strain of weed containing this terpene is Super Lemon Haze (indica).

 Myrcene is the most common terpene found in cannabis, responsible for producing a very earthy and mildly fruity scent.
 Most of us have likely come across strains containing this terpene and would probably be able to identify the smell quite easily.

-Among some of its beneficial analgesic, anti-inflammatory, anti-mutagenic and antibiotic properties, usage of this terpene can leave you antispasmodic and sedative, which has been quite helpful for those struggling with insomnia.
+Among some of its potential beneficial analgesic, anti-inflammatory, anti-mutagenic and antibiotic properties, usage of this terpene may leave you antispasmodic and sedative, which may also help those with sleep concerns.

-Additionally, the Bonamin et al. study determined that there were strong correlations between the prevention of peptic ulcer disease and the usage of myrcene.
-(4) A common strain containing this terpene is Lovrin 110 (indica) – but don’t get too carried away with your consumption of this strain unless you want to risk being couch locked.
+Additionally, the Bonamin et al. study indicated that there were strong correlations between the prevention of peptic ulcer disease and the usage of myrcene.
+A common strain containing this terpene is Lovrin 110 (indica) – but don’t get too carried away with your consumption of this strain unless you want to risk being couch-locked.

 Unsurprisingly, the bicyclic monoterpenoid terpene pinene omits an odor very similar to that of pine and fir trees.
-Given extensive studies, this terpene has exhibited useful applications as it is commonly used as an expectorant, bronchodilator (it has a widening effect on the bronchi), anti inflammatory, anticarcinogenic and a local antiseptic.
+Given extensive studies, this terpene has exhibited potential applications as it is commonly used as an expectorant, bronchodilator (it has a widening effect on the bronchi), anti-inflammatory, anticarcinogenic and a local antiseptic.

-According to the Alchimia blog on Marijuana Terpenes and Their Effects, pinenes can prevent the decay of molecules responsible for the passing of information, resulting in the improvement of memory.
-(This effect was introduced earlier, but this is the terpene directly responsible for such prevention.)
-(5)
+According to the Alchimia blog on Marijuana Terpenes and Their Effects, pinenes may prevent the decay of molecules responsible for the passing of information, resulting in the improvement of memory.
+(This effect was introduced earlier, but this is the terpene directly responsible for such prevention.) ()5)

-In relation to its interaction with THC, it has been observed that pinene counteracts the effects of THC, thus decreasing the amount of acetylcholine (stress hormone) in the synaptic cleft between neurons.
-This, in turn, improves concentration, well-being, and drive.
+In relation to its interaction with THC, it has been observed that pinene may counteract the effects of THC, thus decreasing the amount of acetylcholine (stress hormone) in the synaptic cleft between neurons.
+This, in turn, may help improve concentration, well-being, and drive.

 Interestingly, the addition of pinene to THC produces a synergistic effect that helps with the inhibition of sharp short-term memory when THC is consumed on its own.
 A common strain containing this terpene is Trainwreck (sativa).